fauzudheen/AWS-EC2-Errors/README.md

 # Setting up Django with Postgres, Nginx, and Gunicorn on Ubuntu 22.04

-This guide walks you through the process of setting up a Django project with Postgres, Nginx, and Gunicorn on Ubuntu 22.04.
-It also includes commands for handling potential errors and setting up SSL certificates with Certbot.
+This guide includes commands for handling potential errors during the process of setting up a Django project with Postgres, Nginx, and Gunicorn on Ubuntu 22.04 and setting up SSL certificates with Certbot.

 ## Potential Errors and Solutions